 I love the views up here but curse the profile.
 There are a few ephemeral trails that traverse the tops of some of the hills, saving us a couple hundred feet.
 For the most part, we just follow the fenceline that separates the 2 states.
-It is not intact in most places, with barbed wire strewn about across the route.
-Nevermind trying to find the trail, just be careful you don’t rip a leg off due to entanglement.
+It’s not intact in most places, with barbed wire strewn across the route.
+Never mind trying to find the trail, just be careful you don’t rip a leg off due to entanglement.

 We eventually start down one of the many fingers from the ridge.
 There is no CDT marker at the junction and none all the way down.
 We are just going by our GPS.
 Very little effort has been put into this section, it seems.
-I wonder that there isn’t some great alternate the everyone else hikes instead.
+I wonder that there isn’t some great alternate that everyone else hikes instead.
 Oh well.
 I appreciate the remoteness and quiet.

 We see a funny looking cow standing in the willows near the creek and then I realize it’s a moose.
 Two species of large game animal in one day!
 Then we’re on a gravel road for about 5 miles.
-It is deserted save for lots of bovines.
+It’s deserted save for lots of bovines.
 We walk past a few bold cows and some lackadaisical bulls, and thankfully not the other way around.
 I see the interstate a few miles out and I revert to town thoughts…how will we get there, what can I eat first?

 The motel holds packages and is very hiker friendly.
-We splurge on spliting a room, the first since going SOBO.
-I take a shower right away and it is nice to have a little private space that’s bigger than my tent.
+We splurge on splitting a room, the first since going SOBO.
+I take a shower straight away and it’s nice to have a little private space that’s bigger than my tent.
 Jan’s Cafe serves us a great lunch, complete with apple caramel pie.
 We walk around the town a bit, visiting the park.
 I love visiting town playgrounds and this one has an awesome old fashioned teeter-totter.